 An unused front door would also be a great place.
-I used our old shed door to take these photos and I have to admit I kinda love it.
+I used our old shed door to take some of these photos and I have to admit I kinda love it.

 Farmhouse Christmas Wreath That’s a Wrap!

 That is all there is to it!
-A simple farmhouse project that can be done in a matter of minutes.
+A simple farmhouse Christmas wreath project complete in a matter of minutes.
 I don’t know about you but I love a quick project that makes an impact!
-Best of all In can reuse this farmhouse window for many projects to come until I decide on a permanent one!
+Best of all In can reuse this farmhouse window for many projects to come until I decide on a permanent use!

-I hope you enjoyed this simple wreath and that you are inspired to try something you would not normally do.
+I hope you enjoy this simple farmhouse Christmas wreath and that you are inspired to try something new.
 After all, I always say I cannot make a wreath or a bow and yet here we are with this little piece of rustic farmhouse perfection!